Environmental Biogeochemistry Staff

 David is a marine biogeochemist with over 20 years experience in marine and freshwater studies related to nutrient cycling, isotope biogeochemistry, and wetland nutrient and metal geochemistry.
 He started as an organic geochemist studying the transport of organic compounds in estuaries and from atmospheric transport, and shifted to studies of sulfur and selenium geochemistry.
 He has published studies related to many aspects of biogeochemistry and has a broad range in the cycling of bioactive elements.
 David has a B.S. in Oceanography from Florida Institute of Technology and a Ph.D. in Chemical Oceanography from Old Dominion University.

-Melissa Bross, Staff Scientist II
+Melissa Bross, Staff Scientist III

 Tracey Curran, Staff Scientist II